stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/viewport.md

 ### Gizmo coordinate system

-The coordinate system determines the direction of axes for the gizmos.
-They can be changed in the toolbar:
+The **coordinate system** determines the direction of axes for the gizmos.
+It can be changed in the toolbar:

 ![](media/coordinate-space-change.webp)